Stage 4 lockdown – we're still open, for issues that can't wait

 What you can expect when you visit us and what we will ask you to do

-In order to limit and control the number of people in the practice at any one time, we ask that you contact us to make an appointment prior to coming to the practice.
+In order to help control the number of people in the practice at any one time, we ask that you contact us to make an appointment prior to coming to the practice.
 This applies not just to appointments with your optometrist, but if you wish to see one of the dispensing staff, for example if looking for new glasses.

 As we have been doing for some time, we will continue to ask questions to check that you are not currently unwell or at greater risk of carrying the coronavirus, for example having been in close contact with another person diagnosed or suspected of having COVID-19.